 Priced at $50 (UK pricing to be confirmed) and weighing a mere 99g with up to a stonking 60 hours of battery life, the Harpoon RGB Wireless will be the first mouse to take advantage of Corsair’s new Slipstream technology.
 You’ll still be able to use it wired or over Bluetooth if your device doesn’t have a port for its wireless dongle if you prefer, but Corsair’s Slipstream tech does sound rather promising for any one who’s always yearned of freeing themselves from the rat warren of cables living behind their desk but have found previous wireless peripherals to either be too slow, unreliable, or both.

 Here’s how it works.
 The key thing behind Corsair’s Slipstream tech is its Intelligent Frequency Shift feature, or IFS for short.
 This constantly scans the wireless spectrum at a ludicrously fast rate (0.5 milliseconds, according to Corsair) in order to find the best and most stable transmission frequency, even when you’ve got multiple wireless devices going in your home at once.
-That’s even faster than Logitech’s 1ms Lightspeed tech, which I’m very much a fan of after testing their excellent and best gaming mouse champion Logitech G Pro Wireless mouse.
+That’s even faster than Logitech’s 1ms Lightspeed tech, which I’m very much a fan of after testing their excellent Logitech G Pro Wireless mouse.

 Indeed, Corsair claim that Slipstream creates a signal strength that’s around 2.5x stronger than their previous generation wireless tech, which will hopefully come as good news for those who have struggled to use 2.4GHz devices in the past.
 Add in its ability to deliver double the number of data packets per millisecond of bandwidth (again, compared to Corsair’s last gen wireless bits and bobs), and Slipstream makes quite the compelling argument to ditch the rat warren of cables behind your desk and go wire free.